STEP 1: DEFINE THE PROBLEM

 Many ideas may have been generated.
 Sometimes the solutions will gradually emerge and it will be obvious what is the answer.
 But often no single solution will solve all aspects of the problem.

-This is where you need to use your creativity, mixing and matching the various suggestions until you arrive at he best solution.
+This is where you need to use your creativity, mixing and matching the various suggestions until you arrive at the best solution.

-- Evaluate each idea against your criteria.
-In particular, note the good points of the idea, the way in which it will help to solve the problem.
+3. Evaluate each idea against your criteria.
+Note the good points of the idea, to solve the problem.